Oisín Mullin: Minor and under-20

 On 17 June 2018, Mullin was at centre back as the Mayo under-20 team faced Roscommon in the Connacht final.
 Mullin went off with an injury in the second half, but Mayo ran out winners by sixteen points.
 Mullin didn't feature for the rest of the championship and Mayo went on to lose the All-Ireland final to Kildare.

-On 10 July 2019, Mullin was at corner back for his second successive Connacht final, this time against Galway.
-Galway were six-point winners on the day.
-Mullin was named in the top 20 players in the under-20 championship at the end of the season.
+On 10 July 2019, Mullin was at corner back for his second successive Connacht U20FC final, this time against Galway.
+Galway won by six points on the day.
+Mullin was named in the top 20 players of the under-20 championship at the end of the season.

 Senior

-Mullin joined the senior squad in 2020, and made his championship debut in a first round win over Leitrim the same year.
-On 15 November, Mullin was at corner-back as Mayo faced Galway in the Connacht final.
-Mullin claimed his first Connacht championship after a one-point win.
-Mayo went on to reach the All-Ireland final, where they faced Dublin on December 20.
-Dublin claimed their sixth consecutive title after a 2–14 to 0–15 win.
+Mullin joined the senior squad in 2020, and made his championship debut in a first round Connacht Senior Football Championship (SFC) win over Leitrim the same year.
+On 15 November, Mullin was at corner-back as Mayo faced Galway in the Connacht SFC final.
+Mullin claimed his first Connacht SFC title as Mayo had a one-point win.
+Mayo went on to reach the All-Ireland SFC final, where they faced Dublin on December 20.
+Dublin claimed a sixth consecutive title after a 2–14 to 0–15 win.
 After the final, Mullin was named on The Sunday Game Team of the Year.
 Mullin was later selected at corner back on the All Star team, and also claimed the Young Footballer of the Year award.

-On 25 July 2021, Mullin started his second consecutive Connacht final, with Mayo facing Galway once again.
+On 25 July 2021, Mullin started his second consecutive Connacht SFC final, with Mayo facing Galway once again.
 A strong second half landed Mayo's second provincial title in a row.
-On 13 September, Mullin started his second All-Ireland final, with Mayo coming up against Tyrone, with Mayo coming up short once again.
+On 13 September, Mullin started his second All-Ireland SFC final, with Mayo coming up against Tyrone, and Mayo coming up short once again.
 Mullin was later named Young Footballer of the Year for a second time.